 - Shared & Individual Goals – In order to ensure that leaders within the councils work together, the goals of each steering council are shared by council members and all the members are held accountable for these goals.
 In addition, these shared goals are decomposed into individual goals which members are also held accountable for.

 - Proactive Accountability – Instead of using reactive accountability, based on the requirement that the person accountable have authority or control, proactive accountability asks people to make something happen instead of looking for whom to blame when things don’t happen as planned.

 - A Project System – A project system starts with a Project Steering Council whose job is to oversee the portfolio of projects (typically the strategic plan) in the organization, includes a resource allocation process that allocates no more than 100% of people’s capacity to do project and business process work and requires project oversight by a project sponsor, whose job is to make sure direction is set, resources are allocated, and obstacles are removed so the project leader can be successful.

-Organizations that can implement these things and employ managers who understand how to lead without authority, will be able to achieve their strategic goals faster and cheaper than organizations that remain in the old paradigm.
+Organizations that can implement these principles and employ managers who understand how to lead without authority will be able to achieve their strategic goals faster and cheaper than organizations that remain in the old paradigms.